Contact Robert W. Kerpsack Co., L.P.A. | Home

 Cerebral palsy in infants can be attributed to failure to recognize and treat certain problems during the childbirth process, including seizures, prolapsed umbilical cord (causing the brain to be deprived of oxygen), and other instances of fetal distress and injury.
 After childbirth, failure to diagnose and treat such conditions are jaundice and meningitis in a timely manner can also cause cerebral palsy.

-If your child has been diagnosed with cerebral palsy and you believe that it was caused by substandard medical care, call us today for your free, no-obligation consultation.
-We'll review your case with you, help you gather the information you need, and advise you on how to best proceed.
+If your child has been diagnosed with cerebral palsy and you believe that it was caused by a birth injury resulting from substandard medical care, contact Robert W. Kerpsack Co., L.P.A. online or by phone at (614) 766-2000 today for your free, no-obligation consultation.
+We’ll review your case with you, help you gather the information you need, and advise you on how to best proceed.